Specter at the feast

 start writing on their own accord

-inserting themselves where I don't see
+butting in where I don't see them

-them and demanding to be heard
+and then demanding to be heard

 Suddenly I'm not the author

-he's taken over the lot
+he's taken over the show

 I'm playing ghost writer to